 You’ve explored Patagonia in forests and by glaciers: today is the turn of the river.
 Give those weary feet a rest in a two-hour kayaking expedition down Río de las Vueltas.
 The adventure starts from the riverbank of our mountain refuge, so you can roll from breakfast straight into your vessel (with a safety briefing en-route).
 You’ll then kayak downstream, taking in jaw-dropping views of Mount Fitz Roy and the surrounding Patagonian scenery en-route, before reaching your picnic lunch on a riverbank at the other end.
 We’ll then transfer back to El Chaltén, where you relax in our new cosy hotel with an evening of free time.

 Day 08 South America's wine capital

-Today you’ll make an early start for two internal flights to Mendoza – the largest wine-producing area in South America.
-This gorgeous city is based in the foothills of the Andes, surrounded by wineries and highland vineyards.
-Your new hotel is set amongst beautiful gardens and produces its own wine and olive oils.
-Settle into this lovely boutique retreat, with a swimming pool and plenty of delicious vino.
-You’ll tuck into a light tapas supper tonight: think empanadas and cold cut meat/cheese platters, with olives and freshly baked bread and plenty of delicious vino.
+Today you’ll make an early start for two internal flights to Mendoza – the largest wine-producing region in South America.
+In the foothills of the Andes, surrounded by bodegas (wineries) and highland vineyards, the city itself is a bustling place known for its wide, leafy avenues, atmospheric cafe-lined plazas and well-preserved art deco buildings.
+You’ll settle into your boutique retreat before tucking into a light tapas supper: think empanadas and cold cut meat/cheese platters, with olives, freshly baked bread and plenty of delicious vino.

 Day 09 Create your own wine